 There aren’t a lot of examples in scripture where God answers “no” to a genuine plea for healing and/or deliverance.
 In fact, this is the only one I know of.
 But Paul explains that the thorn was given to Him to keep him from becoming conceited. i.e. the thorn had a purpose.
 It was placed (or allowed) by God to accomplish God’s purposes in Paul’s character formation.

-I suppose Paul could have spent the rest of his life whining and complaining that God didn’t answer his prayer, that He must just be a big ole meanie up in Heaven who doesn’t really care.
-That sounds like a lot of pseudo-Christian-self-centered nonsense I hear today, anyways.
-But Christianity probably wouldn’t have survived if Paul had done that.
-Paul submitted to God’s decision, trusted it, and lived with his brokenness despite the setbacks and frustrations it caused.
+I suppose Paul could have responded by pitying himself and complaining that God didn’t give him what he asked for.
+He could have accused God of being evil, uncaring, or unloving.
+But he didn’t.
+Instead, Paul submitted to God’s decision, trusted it, and lived with the thorn despite the setbacks and frustrations it caused.
 Despite how people talked and most likely misunderstood it.
 Despite whatever judgement from people he received because of it.
-He bowed to God’s will even though it meant no healing for him.
-It probably meant pain and isolation from others as well.
+He submitted to God’s will even though it meant no deliverance from the thing that vexed him, knowing it was for the purpose of keeping him humble.

 These words of God, “my grace is sufficient for you”, are true for us when God does not remove our thorns.
 Not that we should accept evil in our lives or sit back and not ask for deliverance.
 I mean, Paul asked three times before God spoke to him.
 Persistence in prayer is a must, and I think it’s important to persist until an answer is received.
 Basically, if God hasn’t answered, we should keep praying.
 But sometimes there is a long period of time between our prayers and God’s answers.
 And in the waiting, we must continue in faith and submission, believe that His love and grace are the same despite the maladies of our soul He is allowing in the present.